Eradu Kanasu (1974 film): Production

 Eradu Kanasu is based on the novel of the same name by Vani.
-The song Endendu Ninnanu Martha was shot at Gajanur dam in Shivamoga district.
+The song "Endendu Ninnanu Marethu" was shot at Gajanur dam in Shivamoga district.

 Themes and influences

 Though Eradu Kanasu is based on a novel, Muralidhara Khajane of The Hindu mentioned that the plot was similar to William Shakespeare's Romeo and Juliet.

 Soundtrack

 The music was composed by Rajan–Nagendra with lyrics penned by Chi.
 Udaya Shankar.
 The album consists of six tracks.
 All the songs composed for the film were received extremely well and considered as evergreen songs.

 The song Thamnam Thamnam was remixed by Mano Murthy in Abhinetri (2015).